Aeknasd145/basic-chatbot/README.md

 # Basic Chatbot
-Basic chatbot with options, created with the help of Chat GPT-4
+Basic chatbot, created with the help of Chat GPT-4

 # Features